bng919/SAPCompiler/README.md

 ```
 where `N` is the maximum number of words the processors memory can store.

+Keywords which are valid by default can be found in `SAPCompiler/data/binaryCommands.txt`

 ## Examples
-*Example files can be found in SAPCompiler/examples*
+*Example files can be found in `SAPCompiler/examples`*

 ### Example 1
 Compile `testBase2-1.txt` to `sapcmp_output.txt` with no display.